jaredhendrickson13/pfsense-api/docs/BUILDING_CUSTOM_MODEL_CLASSES.md

 }
 ```

+!!!
+Important
+    Be sure to place this class file within `/usr/local/pkg/RESTAPI/Models/` directory and name the file after your
+    Model class name with a `.inc` extension.

 ## Define __construct() Method Properties

 The `__construct()` method is used to initialize the Model class.
 It is responsible for setting the various Model